 Queen Marinette

-Marinette was born in 1793 in Post lake, Wisconsin.
+Marinette Chevalier was born in 1793 in Post lake, Wisconsin.
 Her father was Bartholomew Chevalier a French-Canadian fur trader and her mother a native American Indian.

 Queen Marinette moved with her parents to the Green Bay area in the early 1800’s.
 There she met and married her first husband, John B. Jacobs, a fur trader.
 With Jacobs she had 3 children.